mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that all PreSharedKey proposals in the `proposals` vector are available.

-* Initialize the new ratchet tree and GroupContext by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
-Update proposals are applied first, followed by Remove proposals, and then finally Add proposals.
-Add proposals are applied in the order listed in the `proposals` vector, and always to the leftmost unoccupied leaf in the tree, or the right edge of the tree if all leaves are occupied.
+* Create the new ratchet tree and GroupContext by applying the list of proposals to the old ratchet tree and GroupContext, as defined in

-  * Note that the order in which different types of proposals are applied should be updated by the implementation to include any new proposals added by negotiated group extensions.
+  {{applying-a-proposal-list}}

 * Verify that the `path` value is populated if the `proposals` vector contains any Update or Remove proposals, or if it's empty.
 Otherwise, the `path` value